 The execution command is used to modify the specified PDP context (s) with repect to QoS profiles and TFTs.
 After the command has completed, the MT returns to V.250 online data state.
 If the requested modification for any specified context cannot be achieved, an ERROR or +CME ERROR response is returned.
 Extended error responses are enabled by the +CMEE command.
 Refer subclause 9.2 for possible <err> values.

 For EPS, the modification request for an EPS bearer resource will be answered by the network by an EPS bearer modification request.
 The request must be accepted by the MT before the PDP context is effectively changed.

-Editor’s Note: It is FFS if / what enhancements are needed due to 5G.
+For 5GS, the command is used to modify the specified QoS flow.
+The modification request for a QoS flow resource will be answered by the network by a PDU session modification command.
+The command must be accepted by the MT before the QoS flow is effectively changed.